eluinstra/file-server/README.md

 - download the file in your browser from the FileServer:

+  open in your browser: https://localhost:8443/fs[/uploadFileResponse/fsFile/virtualPath]

+  or

+  run in SoapUI and use /uploadFileResponse/fsFile/virtualPath: fs-service -> GBServiceImplServiceSoapBinding -> getExternalDataReference -> Request 1

+  and

-  open in your browser: https://localhost:8443/fs<uploadFileResponse/fsFile/virtualPath>
+  open in your browser: [/getExternalDataReferenceResponse/external-data-reference/data-reference/transport/location/senderUrl]